yarko/ko-flask/README.rst

 Intent:

 knockout.js - for two-way databinding.
 Initially, this is the hub of this solution;
-  - MVVM alternatives might be polymer.dart (but that would be a "Version 2" sort of effort/experiment);
+  - should also look at / compare angular.js and / or ember.js (and possibly their dart ports);
-  - should also look at / compare angular.js and / or angular.dart;
+  - for some comparisons of these three, see http://youtu.be/mVjpwia1YN4

 flask (since working examples for KO exist);
   - may one day move up to django, but for getting all the moving parts worked out, flask.